Have questions about the Arctic or about going on a tour with us?

 Do I need to get medical insurance to travel on an Arctic Kingdom trip?

-Arctic Kingdom does not carry health, life or injury insurance for trip participants.
-It is your responsibility to ensure your medical coverage covers you for life and health care risks while on our trips, and in addition should provide transport to your home country or province (for Canadians traveling on our Canadian trips).
+Arctic Kingdom does not carry health, life or injury insurance for tour participants.
+It is your responsibility to ensure your medical coverage covers you for life and health care risks while on our trips, and in addition should provide transport to your home country or province (for Canadians traveling on our Canadian arctic tours).

 All participants will be required to provide proof of travel medical insurance that includes sufficient emergency evacuation coverage.
 Please note, this is due 120 days prior to departure date.